hideonbase/cs326-01-dynamicprogram/M3/milestone M3.md

 2. Set up the page for user to login.
 3. Set up the page for user to update his/her infomation.
 4. Set up a dangerous button for user to delete his/her account.
-5. Construct the back-end to store all the users and his/her infomations.
+5. Merging all the code together into a big project.
-6. Merging all the code together into a big project.
+6. Help group member made the final video.

 ### Heng Huang:
 1. Optimize the use of log in and sign up.
 Only people who sign up can log in our Web to look for the apartment.